fs-ericr/Regularity---A-freeware-tool-for-the-quantification-of-the-regulartiy-of-periodic-surface-structures/MANUAL.md

 ### Segment & Compute

-The P³S method systematically analyzes period and phase data of LIPSS structures.
+The S&C method systematically analyzes period and phase data of LIPSS structures.
 You can adjust the following parameters:

 - **Filter Options:**
   - **Hann Window:** Reduces artifacts in Fourier transformation by applying smooth transitions at image edges, enhancing frequency spectrum quality.